Howard Taylor (tennis)

-Howard Taylor (November 23, 1865 – November 26, 1920) was a tennis player from the United States.
+Howard Augustus Taylor (November 23, 1865 – November 26, 1920) was a tennis player from the United States.

+Biography

+Howard Taylor was born in New York City on November 23, 1865.

-Taylor performed well at the U.S. National Championships, reaching the Challenge Round in 1884 (beating Joseph Clark, Percy Knapp and William Thorne before losing to Richard Sears).
+He reached the Challenge Round at the U.S. National Championships in 1884 (beating Joseph Clark, Percy Knapp and William Thorne before losing to Richard Sears).
 Taylor reached the all comers final in 1886 (beating James Dwight and Clark before losing to Robert Livingston Beeckman).
 He reached the all comers final in 1887 (beating Oliver Campbell before losing to Henry Slocum).
 Slocum beat him in the all comers final again in 1888.
 Taylor also won the doubles title in 1889 alongside Slocum, finishing runner-up in 1886 and 1887.

 Taylor attended Harvard University, where he was an NCAA singles and doubles champion in 1883.
 His occupation was a lawyer.

+He died at his home in New York City on November 26, 1920.